robomillo/new_york_taxis/README.md

 ### Shortcuts

-In order to reduce the data downloaded and processed for the scope of the case study i have restricted the data to a monthly dataset from 2019 only.
+In order to reduce the size data downloaded and processed for the sake of speed, I have restricted the data to a monthly dataset in 2019 only.

 ### Running Pipeline